17 Things That Could Get Your Checked Luggage Flagged by the TSA

 Can I bring full-size shampoo in checked luggage?

 As noted earlier, there’s no rule for liquids (except for alcohol) in your checked bags.
 That said, just because you can pack your full-size liquid toiletries in your suitcase, it doesn’t mean you should.
 Baggage is not handled daintily, and no one wants to spend the first day of their trip washing the exploded bottle of body lotion out of their clothing.
 Besides, if those bottles are heavy, they may cause you to exceed the weight limit for checked bags.
-If you do pack them, make sure they’re in a sealed Ziploc bag or other securely closed toiletry bag.

 Is the TSA looking for drugs in checked luggage?